mhfmedeiros/expense_table_update/README.md

 # Expense Table

-This project is a C program for recording and managing personal expenses in a CSV file.
+This project is a C program for recording personal expenses in a CSV file.
 It allows the user to create a table of expenses categorized by date, type, description, and amount, making it easier to keep track of personal finances.

 ## Features